How much rent can I afford?

 If you’re spending more than 30% of your income on rent, you could be in rental stress.
 While you might not have full control over the amount of rent you pay, here’s some ways to lighten your load.

 - If you like being around others, having flatmates could help share the costs.
-There’s apps like Splitwise which make divvying up household expenses like electricity, internet (and toilet paper!) super easy.
+There’s apps like Splitwise which make divvying up household expenses like electricity and internet super easy.

 - Negotiating a better deal with your landlord could also be an option.
 If you’re a good tenant but seem to be paying more than your neighbours, asking your real estate agent to lower the rent could pay off.